redwoodjs/redwoodjs-com-archive/docs/directives.md

 > Directives can be useful to get out of situations where you otherwise would need to do string manipulation to add and remove fields in your query.
 Server implementations may also add experimental features by defining completely new directives.

-But, when should I use a Redwood Directive?

-Here's a helpful guide when you might want to use one of the Redwood Validator or Transformer directivesm when it might not be appropriate ... and if yiou should consider another approach.
+Here's a helpful guide when you might want to use one of the Redwood Validator or Transformer directives and when it might not be appropriate ... and if you should consider another approach.

 |     | Use                                      | Directive      | Custom? | Type       |
 |---- |------------------------------------------|----------------|---------|------------|